EBG2014/Getting-and-Cleaning-Data-Course-Project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The file **run_analysis.R** is annotated and gives details of how each step was performed in R. The **CodeBook** markdown file in this repo gives some background details and details of the variables and some explanatory notes.
-Both of these should be looked at in conjunction with this **README** file as the intention is not to repeat information that is in each of the two other files.
+Both of these should be looked at in conjunction with this **README** file.

 A few key points to make about the exercise: